U.S. warns of heightened risks associated with business in Myanmar | Headlines

 - United States

-The United States on Wednesday issued a business advisory for Myanmar, warning of heightened risks associated with doing business in the country particularly when it involves the military, nearly a year after a the military took power in a coup.
+The United States on Wednesday issued a business advisory for Myanmar, warning of heightened risks associated with doing business in the country especially when the military is involved, nearly a year after a the army took power in a coup.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)